zubairov/tesb-rt-se/examples/karaf-jmx/README.txt

 Building the Demo
 ---------------------------------------
 Using either Linux or Windows:

-    mvn install
+    mvn clean install

 Configure the Client
 ---------------------------------------
-We expect that the remote MBean server is already running somewhere, and we are able connect to it.
-To do this we must define the settings on client side spring configuration:
+We expect that the remote MBean server is already running for TESB and we are able connect to it.
+To do this we must define the settings on client side Spring configuration (client-beans.xml):
  - JMX service URL (by default = "service:jmx:rmi://localhost:44444/jndi/rmi://localhost:1099/karaf-tesb")
  - user (by default = "karaf")
  - password (by default = "karaf")

-You do not need to define this settings if you have started default TESB container on localhost.
+The above settings are already configured in the client-beans.xml and so will work as-is if you started the default TESB container on localhost.

 Running the Client
 ---------------------------------------
   * From the command line:
     cd client ; mvn exec:java